Do dogs really act as a burglar deterrent?

 Here are a couple of stories that highlight when dogs aren’t enough for burglary deterrence.

-When burglars are truly determined, dogs may not be enough to stave off a burglary.
-One recent story out of Norfolk Virginia details a break-in where the offenders attempted to spray her dogs with ammonia during the course of the break-in.
+- When burglars are truly determined, dogs may not be enough to stave off a burglary.
+One recent story out of Norfolk, Virginia details a break-in where the offenders attempted to spray her dogs with ammonia during the course of the break-in.

-One other investigation from KGW3 highlighted a study where a fake intruder entered a home with dogs to test their reaction.
+- Another investigation from KGW3 highlighted a study where a fake intruder entered a home with dogs to test their reaction.
 In all cases, the dogs acknowledged the entrance of the intruder by barking or growling, but then retreated.

 Your furry friend may pack a mean bark, but is it enough?